 Anyone may use informal procedures to report and resolve complaints of sexual harassment.
 Informal reports may be made to any staff member.
 Staff will always notify complainants of their right to file a formal complaint and the process for same.
-Staff will also direct potential complainants to the Title IX Compliance Officer.
+Staff will also direct potential complainants to the Title IX Compliance Officer at 4855 Evergreen Way, Washougal, WA or 360-954-3000.
 Additionally, staff will also inform an appropriate supervisor or professional staff member when they receive complaints of sexual harassment, especially when the complaint is beyond their training to resolve or alleges serious misconduct.